Assault Suits Valken

-Story
+Plot

 The game takes place in the future, during a time when Earth's fossil fuels have begun to dwindle.
 There is a massive war taking place all over the earth for control of these resources, as well as for territorial rights on the moon.
 The two warring governments, the Axis and Federation, have the ability to go into space and create giant space stations and weapons of mass destruction.

 Jake is the game's protagonist.
 He is a soldier drafted into the Pacific States' Marine Corp and pilots a Federation Assault Suit.
 In the prologue text he states he only fights because he is a soldier, not concerned with patriotism or politics.
 Survival for a soldier means defeating the enemy.

 The Suit has a humanoid shape, with arms, legs, a torso, and a head.
 It is equipped with a variety of weapons and other special accessories, giving it full land and minor air capabilities.

 Jake and his platoon, which operate from the warship Versis are tasked with destruction of Bildvorg, the most powerful mech of the Axis forces.
 The various missions in the game lead up to the completion of this objective.
 (It is piloted by Major Beldark, whom Jake meets first in mission 4 and would later meet Jake once before the final boss).
 Versis sends out 2 other suits, one is unnamed and another is named Apollo in stage 4, who is killed offscreen by one suit that is really fast (Beldark).
 Ironically in that mission the player saves an enemy suit entering the Earth's atmosphere, whereas Beldark kills Jake's ally Apollo soon after.

 Although Cybernator was released after Target Earth, Cybernator takes place a century before Target Earth.

 In Assault Suits Valken 2, Jake makes a cameo appearance as a 30-year-old veteran soldier who assists in battles as an NPC.

 The game has two endings.
 The bad ending can be acquired if the player fails any mission in the game, such as failing to stop Arc Nova from falling and/or allowing the enemy space shuttle to escape in the 5th mission.
-In this ending, the Versis is critically damaged and most of her crew are killed, including Crea (Jake's partner and superior), which leaves Jake devastated in the credits.
+In this ending, the Versis is critically damaged and most of her crew are killed, including Crea (Jake's partner), which leaves Jake devastated in the credits.
 The game over screen also states the player has not completed their mission.

 If the player succeeds in the side missions, the Versis survives and Jake returns to the carrier, the war is over and Jake and Crea embrace each other on the Versis' deck as the Cybernator suit falls into pieces.